abilandz/NAT3054/Lecture_4/remote.md

 # ... do your thing in a shell running on a remote computer ...
 ```

 The flag ```-Y``` will enable trusted graphics (the X Window System or X11) forwarding, i.e. executing graphics on remote computer.
 On the first login, the client will not know the server's host key, and will prompt you to confirm that you really want to establish a connection with this remote computer.
 After confirming, the program generates the fingerprint.
+TBI 20251006 do I need to clarify this better/further?